Nazi book burnings

 The Nazi book burnings were a campaign conducted by the German Student Union (Deutsche Studentenschaft, DSt) to ceremonially burn books in Nazi Germany and Austria in the 1930s.
 The books targeted for burning were those viewed as being subversive or as representing ideologies opposed to Nazism.
 These included books written by Jewish, half-Jewish, communist, socialist, anarchist, liberal, pacifist, and sexologist authors among others.
-The initial books burned were those of Karl Marx and Karl Kautsky, but came to include very many authors, including Albert Einstein, Helen Keller, writers in French and English, and effectively any book incompatible with Nazi ideology.
+The initial books burned were those of Karl Marx and Karl Kautsky, but came to include other authors, including Albert Einstein, Helen Keller, Magnus Hirschfeld, and effectively any book incompatible with Nazi ideology.
 In a campaign of cultural genocide, books were also burned en masse by the Nazis in occupied territories, such as in Poland.

+Precursors

+In Dresden, on March 7 and 8, 1933, the Sturmabteilung raided a book store and a newspaper editorial office linked to the SPD.
+They burned magazines, newspapers, fiction, works by banned authors, as well as leaflets and files.